 We shared our individual coming out stories, our experiences with living transparently online, and our varying outlooks on writing and curating content for our readers.
 But what was most fulfilling was spending time with the Point scholars.
-After the talk, I spoke with the LGBT scholars about writing and storytelling, about gender identity and expression, about my personal activism of visibility, about being a person of color and LGBT.
+After the talk, I spoke with the LGBT scholars about writing and storytelling, about gender identity and expression, about my personal activism of visibility, about being a trans woman of color.
 After our face-to-face, I joined Pam and Andy and the scholars for dinner, before watching Becoming Chaz.

 Upon Q&A with Barbato, a few scholars took issue with the light-hearted nature of the film, which was touted as a story of transition (mirroring the title of his book – one part of his multi-platform coming out story spearheaded by Hollywood publicist Howard Bragman, a producer on the doc).
 One scholar was near tears as he respectfully challenged Barbato and his film with something to the effect of:

-I immediately, as an empathetic human being who shares in his trans experience, felt guilty about my own laughter.
+I immediately, as a fellow trans person, felt guilty about my own laughter.
 Was I insensitive?
 Did I watch a different movie?
-Am I a bigot?
-These questions ran through my head as I reflected on the moments in the film that brought me to chuckle: the bickering between the couple; RuPaul commenting on the video game characters’ wardrobe; the tense moments, fueled by Chaz’s raging hormones, when they’re setting up Jennifer’s graduation brunch.
+These questions ran through my head as I reflected on the moments in the film that brought me to chuckle: the bickering between the couple; RuPaul commenting on the video game characters’ wardrobe; the tense moments, fueled by Chaz’s stress and hormone levels, when they’re setting up Jennifer’s graduation brunch.

 Then, other scholars offered their varying points of view.
 And in that moment I realized that though this is an LGBT organization and the scholars are well-versed in sexuality and the gay movement, gender identity and expression is still an uncharted territory, where we as a diverse community have yet to embark on.
 That’s why I was glad to be in that tense room, where I heard this uncomfortable, sensitive debate.
 Like race, I yearned for these moments when we could all just express our feelings and thoughts and opinions in a space where it was OK to slip up, learn and be enlightened.

 The point of the discussion wasn’t to get an answer that would satisfy the men hurt by Chaz’s documentary, it was to get the conversation started, one that was unfortunately cut short and promised to continue in the morning.
-(I really hope the scholars really did get to continue the conversation at breakfast) Throughout the remainder of the weekend, I couldn’t stop thinking about the screening.
-I knew there were no right answers, no perfect sound bites that would assuage any of our offenses and fears regarding any trans person’s story of transition.
+(I really hope the scholars really did get to continue the conversation at breakfast).
+Throughout the remainder of the weekend, I couldn’t stop thinking about the screening.
+I knew there were no right answers, no perfect sound bites that would assuage the concerns brought on by Chaz’s representation.

-Therefore, Chaz’s journey is every transman’s story because of it’s reach, but at the end of the day his journey is uniquely his.
-These stories shed light on all of us as trans people and as human beings.
-The personal is political, but they’re also a solitary journey, one that is first and foremost your own before resonating with others, trans or not.
+Therefore, Chaz’s journey is every trans man’s story because of its reach, but at the end of the day his journey is uniquely his.
+These stories shed light on all of us as trans people.
+The personal is political, but they’re also a solitary journey, one that is first and foremost your own before resonating with or representing others.

 I felt for the filmmaker, for the men who felt Chaz is not me, and for Chaz himself having lived his life openly.
-When I shared my story publicly many said my experience was not theirs: I was called privilege because of my fitting into society’s female ideal; privileged because of my family support; privileged because of my access to an education and a trans-sensitive endocrinologist.
-Due to my “positive” outcomes, my trans experience has been discounted.
+When I shared my story publicly many said my experience was not theirs: I was called privilege because of my fitting into society’s physical ideal of how women are supposed to look; privileged because of my family support; privileged because of my access to education and a trans-inclusive medical care.
+Due to my “positive” outcomes, my experiences as a trans woman has been deeply discounted.